iMD10/t/README.md

-#  This is my first repo!!!
+#  This is my almost first repo!!!
-"It's just some c++ codes that are sopposed to be answers for a lap exam I took."
+"It's just some c++ codes that are supposed to be answers for a lap exam I took."